browserengineering/book/book/html.md

     that contain spaces, which is valid when the attribute is quoted.
     Fix this case in the attribute parser.
 You will likely need to loop over the attribute character-by-character.

-[^3]: Yes, it's a crazy system, and for a few years in the early '00s
-    the W3C tried to [do away with it](https://www.w3.org/TR/xhtml1/).
-    They failed.